 - Find a Mixer: Grab the Coke or Sprite and relax.
 You know these whiskeys.
 These are almost exclusively the bottom-shelf options that have next to no place being sipped neat or on the rocks.
 Some whiskeys even come to market with the intent of being used as a mixer.
 Most of the whiskeys that earn this verdict earn it without much surprise.

-- Essence of Drain: No. You deserve better.
+- Drain Pour: No. You deserve better.
 The bottom verdict.
 Any whiskey that receives my hard-earned money should deliver something pleasant.
 Or if I didn’t have to buy it, then let’s just say I still feel like I paid, but not with money.
 I wouldn’t even want to soil perfectly decent soda with whatever earns this verdict.